devxpy/cog-Wav2Lip/README.md

-The inference is successfully working on Google COLAB.
+I have modified some code to make the repo work on GOOGLE COLAB.
+The INFERENCE is successfully tested on Google COLAB.

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*